Flosisi/IPND-Udacity/README.md

 - Adding CSS for style (divs-spans-classes, semantic tags, DevTools)
 - Debugging HTML and CSS code

-<br>Showcase project: <a href="https://github.com/Flosisi/udacity-ipnd/tree/master/P2%20-%20Make%20a%20Website%20(formatted%20for%20Chrome)">/flab/<a/>
+<br>Showcase project: <a href="https://github.com/Flosisi/udacity-ipnd/tree/master/P2%20-%20Make%20a%20Website%20(formatted%20for%20Chrome)">/flab/ website<a/>
-> a fully functional webpage with top menu, inline and block elements, hover, contact form and original images and design.
+> a fully functional website with top menu, inline and block elements, hover, contact form and original images and design.
 <br>

 ## Stage 2: Code Your Own Quiz